-KX3 in our Riviera Beach, FL.
-The lab supply is linear as I haven't found any switcher that doesn't generat noise when this close to the antenna.
-I do get the gain of the water linear to the North.
+KX3 in our Riviera Beach, FL condo.
+The lab supply is linear as I haven't found any switcher that doesn't generate noise when this close to the antenna.
+I do get the gain of the water linear that does indeed help.

 You must be logged in to file a report on this page

 Currently updating logbook display.